pallas/libite/README.md

  * singleton --- Singleton template, instantiates before main.
  * try --- Converts traditional error reporting to exceptions.

+and the following test programs

+ * heapsort --- Read ints on std::cin, sort via heap, & write to std::cout.

 With assertions enabled, intrusive_heap and intrusive_tree are validated as pre- and post-conditions, which will wreck the algorithmic complexity; to disable, define NDEBUG.